Hydrocodone Addiction Explained

 - mood swings

 Someone addicted to hydrocodone or other opioids may also exhibit various withdrawal symptoms if they stop taking the drug.
 Typical withdrawal symptoms include:

 - decreased appetite

 The Social Impact of Hydrocodone Addiction

-As with any form of addiction, hydrocodone addiction has serious social ramifications.
-Addiction is a leading cause of family break-ups, job losses, homelessness and suicides, all of which have an incalculable social cost.
+Hydrocodone addiction has serious social ramifications.
+Addiction can cause breakups, job loss, homelessness and even suicide, all of which have an incalculable effect on those around us.
 Many hydrocodone addicts resort to criminal behaviour to fund their habits, with drug-related crime costing billions of pounds annually.
-The cost to the NHS of treating hydrocodone addiction specifically is not available, but treating drug misuse generally costs the NHS at least £500 million a year.
+The cost to the NHS of treating hydrocodone addiction specifically is not available, but treating drug misuse generally costs the NHS more than £500 million a year.

 The Dangers of Hydrocodone Addiction